nation3/.github/CONTRIBUTING.md

 When you have 2 approved reviews, merge the pull request.

 ## Test Network
-We use Goreli for our testnet deployemnts deployments.
+We use Goerli for our testnet deployments.
 You can get some testnet ETH from the following faucets:
 - [Goerli PoW Faucet](https://goerli-faucet.pk910.de/)
 - [Alchemy Faucet](https://goerlifaucet.com/):
 - [https://faucet.paradigm.xyz/](https://faucet.paradigm.xyz/)